How Long Should a Book Be? The Perfect Framework for Your Book

 The second step is to take a smaller picture view of your book.
 Look at each chapter separately and read its contents to see how it flows.
 As a reader, you have a natural sense of whether paragraphs flow smoothly or not.
 You’ll be able to tell whether sentences and paragraphs feel rushed or whether they spend enough time exploring each topic.
 Your job, then, is to add or remove anything that makes the text feel off.

-A Word of Warning About How Long a Book Should Be
+A Word of Warning: How Long a Book Should Be

 The reality is that the more pages you have, the more information you have.
 But information isn't what we're looking for.
 We're looking for transformation, and if you can convey the transformation in 20 pages, then that's great, your book should be 20 pages.
 If you need 450-500 pages to convey that transformation, then your book should be 450 or 500 pages.
 There is nothing wrong with either of these lengths.